-Dr. Bethany Valachi-

 To maintain optimal posture, the occlusal plane of the upper arch must be 20-25 degrees behind the vertical.
 This is most easily achieved with a double articulating headrest, however most dentists and hygienists do not angle the double articulating headrest steeply downward for risk of causing the patient discomfort.
 Many of these headrests are not sufficiently cushioned on the edge and can cut into the patient’s occiput.

 surprising amount of reclining without objection!
-The key product to do this is a low-profile dental ergonomic headrest cushion that is ideal for use with double articulating headrests.
-Many are familiar with the larger headrest cushions that have been around for years (which are ideal for use with a flat headrest) but they are too large to use on most double articulating headrests, especially when treating the upper arch.
-Check out the new low profile headrest.
+The key product to do this is a special dental ergonomic headrest cushion that is ideal for use with double articulating headrests.
+Many are familiar with the larger headrest cushions that have been around for years, however they are too large to use on most double articulating headrests, especially when treating the upper arch.

 In Dr. Valachi’s CE Video Course, Positioning for Success in Dentistry, you’ll learn all 10 Steps of Dr. Valachi’s Patient Positioning Sequence to preserve your optimal posture in the operatory: